The Introvert/Extravert Myth

 "How can I combine the two approaches here effectively?"

 Ambiverts recognize that identifying with exclusively one trait is exhausting.
 You probably do too: Recall a situation where you had too much of what your introverted or extraverted personality stereotypically wants.
-Jung quipped that anyone 100% extraverted or 100% introverted would be a "lunatic."
+Jung quipped that anyone 100 percent extraverted or 100 percent introverted would be a "lunatic."

 We need both.
 We are both.